Azovstal Iron and Steel Works: Environmental impacts

-On 17 May 2022, fifty-three seriously injured people surrendered and were evacuated from Azovstal to a medical facility in Novoazovsk and 211 people were taken to Olenivka through the humanitarian corridor, marking the end of the combat mission in Mariupol and the defense of the Azovstal plant after 82 days of fighting.

-Following the capture of Mariupol by the DPR and Russian forces and the surrender of remaining Ukrainian servicemen in Azovstal, Denis Pushilin announced that the plant would be demolished and that "other projects are planned in place of Azovstal".
-On February 25, 2023 Pushilin announced that a technopark would be built on the territory of Azovstal.

 Layout

-Production

 The works included coke production, a sinter plant, six blast furnaces and a steel-making complex.

 Management

-The steel plant operated as a subsidiary of Metinvest Holding LLC, in turn a subsidiary of Metinvest B.V., at the time of the siege.
+The steel plant operated as a subsidiary of Metinvest Holding LLC, in turn, a subsidiary of Metinvest B.V., at the time of the siege.

 Rinat Akhmetov is co-owner of Metinvest B.V.
-Akhmetov supported the Ukrainian forces in the fight for Mariupol: “Mariupol has always been and will be a Ukrainian city.
+Akhmetov supported the Ukrainian forces in the fight for Mariupol: "Mariupol has always been and will be a Ukrainian city.
 Ukrainians fiercely defend every inch of Ukrainian soil.
-I am proud that Azovstal is our bastion of resistance”.
+I am proud that Azovstal is our bastion of resistance".